 Ice rink resurfacing efficiency pilot

 Results: The study showed savings of 330 gigajoules of natural gas per year, which is equivalent to about 79 per cent gas savings and 28 per cent electricity savings for ice arena customers.
-This technology is now eligible for rebates in our commercial performance program for existing buildings.
+The rink de-aerator technology is now eligible for a rebate.

 On-demand recirculation controls